AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/migration-manual.md

 **CSV specification**

-Captivate Prime provides you a set of [standard CSV specifications](migration-manual.md#main-pars_header_140933605).
+Learning Manager provides you a set of [standard CSV specifications](migration-manual.md#main-pars_header_140933605).
 Best practice is to go through these CSV specifications before starting with the migration process.
-Integration Administrator of your organization can analyze the existing data formats and map them to match with the Captivate Prime provided CSV template items.
+Integration Administrator of your organization can analyze the existing data formats and map them to match with the Learning Manager provided CSV template items.

 **Migration project tags**

-Adobe Systems recommends that you use a set of keywords as tags to identify your migration projects easily within the Captivate Prime application.
-These tags enable you to identify your projects internally in the Captivate Prime application at any given point in time.
+Adobe Systems recommends that you use a set of keywords as tags to identify your migration projects easily within the Learning Manager application.
+These tags enable you to identify your projects internally in the Learning Manager application at any given point in time.

 **Contentless module**

-Captivate Prime allows you to upload a module without content.
-Adobe Systems considers it as a contentless module in Captivate Prime.
+Learning Manager allows you to upload a module without content.
+Adobe Systems considers it as a contentless module in Learning Manager.
 In a scenario where you want to migrate some of the legacy data from your existing LMS without the need for any content, you can upload the module_version.csv file without URL reference.

 ## CSV specifications and sample CSVs {#csv}